marcellodesales/svnedge-console/ext/ocn-files/readme-windows.txt

    Subversion Edge works on all versions of Windows XP and later, including Windows Vista and Windows 7.

    There are separate downloads for 32-bit and 64-bit Windows.
-The 64-bit Windows installer detects and installs the 64-bit Java 1.6 JRE if not installed.
-However, the native Apache and Subversion binaries are currently 32-bit binaries.
-These have been tested and verified to work well on 64-bit Windows.
-We will be updating the binaries to 64-bit later this year.
-By using the 64-bit Windows installer you will be connected to the proper update repository to receive these updates when they are available.

    Prerequisite: You must have administrative privileges to install and uninstall CollabNet Subversion Edge.